KomodoPlatform/komodo-wallet-mobile/integration_test/README.md

  - input your seed phrase, the "confirm" button color changed (activated), can go to the next step
  - Press eye icon, entered seed becomes either visible or hidden on the press, no animation issues present
  - Press confirm Seed Button, to go to the password page
- - Enter password under 12 characters, or without one lower-case or on upper-case, or without  one spetial symbol, but it    is impossible to create a password that does not meet the requirements
+ - Enter password under 12 characters, or without one lower-case or on upper-case, or without  one special symbol, but it is impossible to create a password that does not meet the requirements
  - Enter confirm password, An error opens shows in the enter password field
  - Enter correct password, and move to next input
- - Press eye icon, to hide and show passwod
+ - Press eye icon, to hide and show password
  - Press "confirm password" button and it opens "Disclaimer & ToS" page
  - Tries to press "NEXT" without all checkbox's, without one of them, but unable to continue without accepted
  - Accept all checkbox's and long presses the down icon to scroll the page down, then "next" button changed color (activated), you can go to the next step
  - Press "next" button and opened "create PIN" page
  - Enter any 6 digits PIN and go to "confirm PIN code"
- - Enter discrepant PIN, and shows "Eror, please try again"
+ - Enter discrepant PIN, and shows "Error, please try again"
  - Enter correct PIN again and Wallet is successfully restored.

 #### 3.2 Run all tests